StayGoldCrypto/TREAL/P1/README.md

 # Simple Wallet DApp on Vara Network

+#Notice
+This demo is partial and only shows the main idea for this project, is not fully functional with VaraNetwork smart contracts yet.

 ## Overview
 This project is a simple, user-friendly decentralized application (DApp) for managing TREAL tokens on the Vara Network.
 The application allows users to create and manage wallets, send and receive TREAL tokens, and view transaction history.